mbabynames search ✿

 Harrison Griffin

-Harrison carries the meaning "noble and strong" while Griffin brings "strong lord".
+Harrison carries the meaning "son of Harry" while Griffin brings "strong lord".
 Said together, Harrison Griffin has both weight and warmth.
 Harrison ends on a nasal sound.
 Griffin's opening G avoids any muddiness.

 Harrison Henry